yolaresofia/musicforecast/README.md

-This is the repo for the little app build in the RedwoodJS cookbook recipe, [Using a Third Party API](https://redwoodjs.com/cookbook/using-a-third-party-api).
+This is MusicForecast, a little, simple, cute and very useful web-app built in the RedwoodJS using third party APIs.